fyngyrz/slacker/README.md

 operation.
 Make sure the permissions on slack-cannery.txt are 666
 \(-rw-rw-rw-\) Obligatory remark: "Muhaha"

-Fourth, set up the slacker.cfg file with the BOT token, the WebHook, and the location where slack-cannery.txt will be kept according to the directions within the file. `slacker.cfg` goes in the same CGI location as `slacking.py`, as it is read-only under normal conditions.
+Fourth, set up the slacker.cfg file with the slash command token, the WebHook, and the location where slack-cannery.txt will be kept according to the directions within the file. `slacker.cfg` goes in the same CGI location as `slacking.py`, as it is read-only under normal conditions.

 That's it.
 From there on in, things should work.